python/cpython/Doc/library/ctypes.rst

    :noindex:

-   Returns a foreign function that will call a COM method. ``vtbl_index`` is the index into the virtual function table, a small nonnegative integer. *name* is name of the COM method. *iid* is an optional pointer to the interface identifier which is used in extended error reporting.
+   Returns a foreign function that will call a COM method. ``vtbl_index`` is the index into the virtual function table, a small non-negative integer. *name* is name of the COM method. *iid* is an optional pointer to the interface identifier which is used in extended error reporting.